 The world’s population is growing quickly and there are hundreds of millions of people that go to bed hungry each night.
 GMO crops are designed to increase yield and while some studies suggest it may not be as significant as once claimed, it is generally accepted that GMOs are successful here.
 It is an easy leap to assume that because people are hungry the problem is a lack of food, but the reality is a bit more complex.
 We currently grow 50% more food than we need to feed every man woman and child on earth and food production is already outpacing population growth.
 Hunger is caused by inequality and poverty rather than scarcity–meaning the problem is not a lack of food but the fact that many people can not afford market prices and it is more profitable to let food waste than make it affordable for everyone.

-There are other bio-tech companies profiting from GMOs but Monsanto has been the lightening rod of criticism.
+There are other bio-tech companies profiting from GMOs but Monsanto has been the lightening rod of criticism (even as they are in the process of merging with German chemical giant Bayer).
 Part of that is their own ugly history.
 Before Monsanto created their first GMO they created other controversial products that have since been proven to have unintended long term health and environmental consequences, such as DDT, PCBs and Agent Orange.
 They also pour huge amounts of money to defeat any effort to legislate GMO food labeling and have been accused of using tactics pioneered by big tobacco to influence the public’s perception about their products safety.

 There is a growing global resistance against Monsanto.
 Farmers and activists have been destroying fields of GMO crops, but increasingly activists are pushing for labeling laws that would allow consumers to decide if they want to buy GMO products.
 Currently 64 nations require GMO labeling and the list continues to grow.
 But it is still an uphill battle.
 Monsanto has become particularly entrenched in the United States, where it has its headquarters, but even there progress is being made.
-A recent survey of likely U.S. voters found 89% support labeling and Vermont has become the first state to require GMO labels on food, set to go into effect on July 1, 2016.
-The state has become a battle ground, as Monsanto and it’s supporters have tried to prevent the legislation from taking effect.
-Though as the deadline approaches and it seems increasingly likely that the GMO lobby will not be able to stop the voter’s initiative many food manufactures are beginning to label their products nationwide.
+A recent survey of likely U.S. voters found 89% support labeling and Vermont became the first state to require GMO labels on food.
+However, Vermont’s state law was made void last year by a controversial congressional bill which mandates that the federal government must take the issue up and until then states cannot make any laws.
+Critics worry federal regulation will be weak and ineffective but it now seems certain, that one way or another, GMO labeling is coming to America.
+Many food manufactures are beginning to label their products nationwide.
 Some have even announced that are are phasing out GMO ingredients all together due to increasing consumer demand.

 These are just the basics.
 There is an enormous amount of information out there and a growing number of organizations working to create change.
 Read the links here, share this story, do your own research and get involved.